wp-plugins/very-simple-signup-form/readme.txt

 == INSTALLATION ==
-After installation go to Appearance > Widgets and add the widget to the sidebar.
+After installation go to Appearance > Widgets and add the widget to your sidebar.

 The form uses email from admin (set in Settings > General).

 == Frequently Asked Questions ==
 = Can I still use the shortcode from version 1.0? =
-In version 1.2 I have adjusted plugin for use as widget only, because a signup form is mostly displayed in a sidebar.
+In version 1.1 I have adjusted plugin for use as widget only, because a signup form is mostly displayed in a sidebar.

-The shortcode for displaying form on page is still supported, but do not use shortcode + widget.
+The shortcode for displaying form on page is still supported.
+Do not use shortcode + widget because this may cause a conflict.

 = Are signups listed in my dashboard? =
 No, this plugin has no settingspage: new signups will be send to you by mail only.